andrejilderda/desktop-ui/README.md

 # Desktop UI

-👷 Work in progress – The aim of this project is to become the de-facto standard component library for building beautiful, accessible and performant desktop UI’s with web technologies (f.e. using [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.studio/)).
+The aim of this project is to become the de-facto standard component library for building beautiful, accessible and performant desktop UI’s with web technologies (f.e. using [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.studio/)).

 The planned features for this library are: